lawrennd/snippets/_ml/includes/linear-regression-coordinate-ascent.md

 - *Error contours*: The background showing the error landscape
 - *Path*: The trajectory we've taken from the starting point to the current position

-Watch how the algorithm follows a curved path that eventually spiral into the minimum, demonstrating the iterative nature of gradient-based optimization.}
+Watch how the algorithm follows a "staircase" path that converges towards the minimum.
+Note that the more correlated $m$ and $c$ are (principle axes of the ellipse contours is diagonal) the slower the convergence towards the minimum demonstrating the potential limitation of coordinate descent.}

 \setupplotcode{import mlai.plot as plot}
 \plot{num_plots = plot.regression_contour_coordinate_descent(x, y, diagrams='\writeDiagramsDir/ml')}